-Oil prices hit highest in years as markets adjust to looming sanctions on Iran
+Oil set for biggest weekly rise in a month as Iran sanctions loom

 "We believe the previous 1 million bpd limit for exports (imposed during previous sanctions) will be reimposed.
 As before, it may take several rounds of reductions to reach target levels," FGE's founder and chairman Fereidun Fesharaki wrote in a note.

-"Oil prices will certainly move up, and $90-100 per barrel prices may again be on the cards," Fesharaki said.

-U.S. bank Goldman Sachs said renewed sanctions and risks to supplies elsewhere, especially in Venezuela, meant there was a high possibility of higher prices than the bank's summer Brent price forecast of $82.50 per barrel.

-The threat of new sanctions come amid an oil market that has already been tightening due to strong demand, especially in Asia, and as top exporter Saudi Arabia and top producer Russia have led efforts since 2017 to withhold oil supplies to prop up prices.
+Even without disruption to Iran's crude flows, the balance between supply and demand in the oil market has been tightening steadily, especially in Asia, and as top exporter Saudi Arabia and No.1 producer Russia have led efforts since 2017 to withhold oil supplies to prop up prices.

-U.S. crude inventories fell by 2.2 million barrels in the week to May 4, to 433.76 million barrels, according to the Energy Information Administration (EIA), slightly above the 420 million barrels five-year average level.
+Saudi Arabia is monitoring the impact of the U.S. withdrawal from the Iran nuclear deal on oil supplies and is ready to offset any shortage but it will not act alone to fill the gap, an OPEC source familiar with the kingdom's oil thinking said on Wednesday.

+"What the full impact on Iranian flows will be is still difficult to estimate," Petromatrix strategist Olivier Jakob said.

+"One thing that has changed and which I think is clearly a new development is that it seems to me that the White House administration has really pushed Saudi Arabia to do something about price and to put supply back into the market to make sure prices do not run up ... before (when sanctions were last in place) Saudi Arabia was driving its own oil policy."

-One factor that could prevent markets from tightening further is soaring U.S. oil output.
+One factor that could partially mitigate any shortfall from Iran is soaring U.S. oil output.

-"Higher prices are more than likely to be capped as...U.S. shale producers turn the taps back on the longer prices remain above break-evens," said Kerry Craig, global market strategist at J.P.
-Morgan Asset Management.

-Weekly U.S. crude oil production hit another record last week, climbing to 10.7 million barrels per day (bpd).

-That's up 27 percent since mid-2016 and means U.S. output is creeping ever closer to that of top producer Russia, which pumps around 11 million bpd.
+The EIA on Tuesday raised its forecast for U.S. output in its monthly report to 12 million bpd late next year.
+The agency has raised its forecasts every month since last August.
+[EIA/M]

+This would make the United States the world's largest producer, ahead of both Russia and Saudi Arabia.

-(Reporting by Henning Gloystein; Editing by Joseph Radford)
+(Additional reporting by Henning Gloystein in SINGAPORE; Editing by Jane Merriman)